ypid/CRE-graph/README.md

 Call make to generate a graph from the current data.

-There is also a implementation that uses the XML podcast feed. http://github.com/ypid/CRE-graph/tree/using-rssfeed
+There is also an implementation that uses the XML podcast feed. http://github.com/ypid/CRE-graph/tree/using-rssfeed

 # Resoult